Building Facts Brief

 Nick’s Office render

 Source note: Building identity, vintage, permit, and structural facts are from the recorded 1965 City of Fort Lauderdale microfilm (Section F).
-Existing-condition facts and site photos are from direct site observation.
+Existing-condition facts are from direct site observation.
 Restroom configuration is documented as maximum extent feasible per ADA §202.3 / FBC-EB §306.6; a sealed technical-infeasibility memo accompanies the permit set (cite Access Board Guide to ADA Standards Ch.
 2 (Feb.
 2014) + DOJ Title II preamble on plumbing-wall infeasibility).
 Calculated items (occupant load, life-safety thresholds) are engineering estimates for your confirmation, not authority determinations.